 DAMN earned Lamar the iconic Pulitzer Prize for Music, the first non-classical or non-jazz album to do so in the award’s history.
 He was praised for the album’s composition and storytelling, a skill he had by now crafted to an absolute T. There was no denying Lamar was exceptional at what he did, but he somehow kept finding ways to top even his own records.
 DAMN won Best Rap Album at the Grammys and received yet another nomination for Album of the Year, and lead single ‘HUMBLE’ has gone on to become one of Lamar’s greatest songs, itself earning 13 awards, including 3 Grammys.

-His latest project since curating the soundtrack for Black Panther in 2018, MMTBS finds the King returning to his throne.
+His first project since curating the soundtrack for Black Panther in 2018, MMTBS finds the King returning to his throne.
 He may have been out of the spotlight for a few years (we eventually find out he was starting his family), but he still had his eye on the culture that was unravelling, making the album fantastically relevant for someone who hasn’t exactly been around.
 Now a cool decade or so in the game, Lamar’s storytelling has gone from pointing fingers at his surroundings to pointing inwards at himself and the role he has to play in it all.
 Touching on cancel culture, generational trauma, infidelity, therapy and fatherhood, MMTBS paints a confronting picture of what our society has turned into.

 The last album on Top Dawg Entertainment, MMTBS feels a lot like a goodbye as Lamar prepares for a shift of some kind.
 Now 34-years-old, his perspective and loyalties have changed, but his talents are only getting stronger.
 Incorporating psychedelic jazz, blues, free jazz and soul, the album feels up there as one of his most progressive and seems to shine a light on parts of ourselves we tried to hide or ignore.
 MMTBS received the largest first-day streams of 2022 on Apple Music, garnering over 60 million streams.